 Great Pyrenees are considered a large breed of dog.
 While they are substantial in size, they do not fall into the "giant" category reserved for even larger breeds like the Saint Bernard or English Mastiff.

 The terms "Great Pyrenees" and "Pyrenean Mountain Dog" are often used interchangeably to refer to the same breed.
-However, in some regions and organizations, the Pyrenean Mountain Dog may refer to a separate breed, distinct from the Great Pyrenees.
+However, in some regions and organisations, the Pyrenean Mountain Dog may refer to a separate breed, distinct from the Great Pyrenees.

 Yes, Great Pyrenees are generally larger than wolves.
 Their size and protective instincts have historically made them formidable guardians against wolf predation.